About

 Families Affected by Offending

-The charity supports families with a loved one involved in the criminal justice system, offering a vital lifeline through:
+The charity supports children and young people with a loved one involved in the criminal justice system, offering a vital lifeline through:

 Breaking Barriers: One-to-one counselling for children impacted by parental imprisonment, focusing on emotional regulation, improved confidence, and school engagement.